mech/Notes/CSS/layout/flexbox.md

 flex: none; // Same as `flex: 0 0 auto`, an inflexible item
 flex: 1; // Never do this, IE10/11 bugs
 flex: 1; // Fully flexible, equal to `flex: 1 1 0%`
-flex: 1 1 0; // Let the items grow and shrink evenly
+flex: 1 1 0%; // Let the items grow and shrink evenly
+flex: 0 0 0%; // Don't want them to grow and shrink

+// It is good to set flex-basis to auto and set the width and height manually to satisfy IE bugs
+flex-basis: auto;
+width: 33.333%;
 ```

 > I use grow if I want something to fill the space of a missing item, I use shrink if I want items to collapse to make way for new items.

 **Important**: When an element is a flex item, `flex` is used instead of the `width` and `height` properties to determine the main size of the element. (citation needed)

+But grow and shrink compared to what?
+That's where `flex-basis` comes in.
+The `flex-basis` is the initial starting dimension before free space is added or taken away from the item.

 ## Grid